 Oil and water.
 Toothpaste and orange juice.
 Some things just don’t go together.
-But, while you’re not likely to get sick from downing a glass of OJ after brushing your teeth, other seemingly safe combinations can be harmful.
+While you’re not likely to get seriously ill from downing a glass of OJ right after brushing your teeth, other seemingly safe combinations can be harmful.

 For example, nutritious foods and prescription medications seem like a match made in healthful heaven, right?
 Not necessarily.
-According to Stephen Dahmer, MD, chief medical officer at Vireo Health of New York, food and drinks can affect how much of a medication is absorbed into the body and how quickly it is metabolized by the body.
+According to board-certified family physician and chief medical officer at Vireo Health of New York, Dr. Stephen Dahmer, food and drinks can affect how much of a medication is absorbed and how quickly it is metabolized by the body.
 These food-drug interactions can render a prescription ineffective or increase its absorption and the risk of dangerous side effects.
-Dr. Dahmer explains some common food/drug interactions that seniors should be aware of below.
+Dr. Dahmer explains some common food/drug interactions that seniors and caregivers should be aware of below.

 5 Foods That Can Interact with Prescriptions

-- Grapefruit Products: Vitamin C, fiber and potassium are just a few of the health perks of eating grapefruit.
-However, just one glass of grapefruit juice can interfere with important intestinal enzymes, consequently changing how certain medications are metabolized by the body.
-Grapefruit products are contraindicated for patients who are taking certain prescription drugs like statins (e.g. Lipitor, Mevacor, Zocor), immunosuppressants, calcium-channel blockers (e.g. Norvasc, Plendil, Sular, Procardia) and benzodiazepines (e.g. Valium, Triazolam, Halcion).
+Vitamin C, fiber and potassium are just a few of the health perks of eating grapefruit.
+However, just one glass of grapefruit juice can interfere with important intestinal enzymes, consequently changing how some medications are metabolized by the body.
+Grapefruit products are contraindicated for patients who are taking certain prescription drugs like statins (Lipitor, Mevacor, Zocor), immunosuppressants (cyclosporine), calcium-channel blockers (Adalat, Afeditab, Procardia, Plendil), psychiatric medications (BuSpar, Zoloft) and benzodiazepines (Valium, Triazolam, Halcion).
 Dr. Dahmer says that consuming grapefruit with any of these medications may increase the risk of side effects and adverse events.

-Kelly O’Connor, RD, LDN, CDE, outpatient oncology dietitian at the University of Maryland Upper Chesapeake Health System’s Kaufman Cancer Center, warns that certain sodas like Squirt and Fresca can also contain grapefruit juice, so it’s important to check the labels of beverages closely.
-She offers a straightforward solution for obtaining the health benefits of grapefruit without the risk: swap it with another citrus fruit, such as oranges, lemons, limes or some combination of these.
-These fruits offer similar health advantages and flavor profiles, without the risk.
+Kelly O’Connor, RD, LDN, CDE, outpatient oncology dietitian at the University of Maryland Upper Chesapeake Health System’s Kaufman Cancer Center, warns that certain sodas like Squirt and Fresca can also contain grapefruit juice, so it’s important to carefully check beverage labels.
+She offers a straightforward solution for enjoying the health benefits and flavor profile of grapefruit without the risk: swap it with another citrus fruit, such as oranges, lemons, limes or some combination of these.

-- Bananas: A potassium powerhouse, the banana is typically a good choice for those seeking to reduce their risk of cancer, stroke and heart disease.
-However, eating too many potassium-rich foods like bananas, oranges, and green, leafy vegetables can be problematic if a person is taking ACE inhibitors or angiotensin receptor blockers (ARBs).
+A potassium powerhouse, bananas are typically a good choice for those seeking to reduce their risk of cancer, stroke and heart disease.
+However, eating too many potassium-rich foods like bananas, oranges and green, leafy vegetables can be problematic if a person is taking ACE inhibitors or angiotensin receptor blockers (ARBs).
 Designed to lower blood pressure, these medications also reduce potassium excretion via urination.
-According to the FDA, people taking ACE inhibitors (e.g. Lotensin, Capoten, Zestril) or ARBs (Cozaar) may develop hyperkalemia (elevated potassium levels) and dangerous heart palpitations if they over-indulge on potassium-rich foods.
+According to the FDA, people taking ACE inhibitors (Lotensin, Capoten, Zestril) or ARBs (Cozaar) may develop hyperkalemia (elevated potassium levels) and dangerous heart palpitations if they over-indulge on potassium-rich foods.
 This risk is increased for elders who have impaired kidney function.

-- Cranberry juice: Urinary tract infections (UTIs) are a common and potentially serious problem for seniors.
-Many family caregivers use home remedies like cranberry juice to prevent and manage recurrent UTIs, but this juice contains chemicals that may interact with Lipitor and other statin medications.
+Urinary tract infections (UTIs) are a common and potentially serious problem for seniors.
+Many family caregivers use home remedies like cranberry juice or cranberry extract to prevent and manage recurrent UTIs, but this juice contains chemicals that may interact with warfarin and some statin medications.

-- Leafy greens: Spinach, kale, cabbage and broccoli receive high praise in health food circles for their vitamin K content, minerals, fiber content and low calorie count.
+Spinach, kale, cabbage and broccoli receive high praise in health food circles for their vitamin K content, minerals, fiber and low calorie count.
 But, for people taking blood thinners like warfarin (Coumadin), munching on too much green can be bad.

-Dr. Dahmer warns that vitamin K promotes blood clotting, which may counteract the blood-thinning benefits of anti-coagulant drugs.
+Dr. Dahmer warns that vitamin K promotes blood clotting, which may counteract the blood-thinning benefits of anticoagulant drugs.
 However, taking blood thinners doesn’t mean that seniors must forgo healthy food choices.
-According to O’Connor, it’s okay for people on these medications to consume a moderate amount of leafy greens like spinach (for example: a one-half cup serving, two to three times a week).
-The key is to communicate with the prescribing doctor about your usual diet and they will tweak your anticoagulation therapy to fit your lifestyle factors and prevent blood clots.
+According to O’Connor, it’s okay for people on these medications to consume a moderate amount of leafy greens like spinach consistently (for example, a one-half cup serving two to three times a week).
+The key is to communicate with the prescribing doctor about one’s usual diet and they will tweak anticoagulation therapy to fit one’s lifestyle factors and prevent blood clots.

 You don’t always have to swear off a particular type of food just because it may interact with your medications.
-To explore specific medications and possible food, drug, and/or alcohol interactions, the website Drugs.com offers an easy to use drug interactions tool.
+To explore how specific medicines interact with common foods, other drugs, alcohol and even herbal supplements, use the drug interactions checker on Drugs.com.